aditi1042003/first_project_Autogluon_AWS_Bike_Sharing_demand/README.md

  2) submissions need to be submited in specified format(dataframe as SampleSubmission.csv) given by competion rules

 ### What was the top ranked model that performed?
-  hpo( hyperparameter tuned model) performed best with score of 0.47
+  The WeightedEnsemble_L3 performed best with scovre val of -30.28 , in added features set training.

 ## Exploratory data analysis and feature creation